rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 The intelligent assistants may progressively graduate to become scientific research assistants with the extension of AI-comfort in lessening human pains, suffering, travails, and toils.
-Precision instruments and automation primarily handle experimental setups.
+Precision instruments and automation primarily handle experimental setups in hazardous substances.
 Much research in drug discovery and clinical informatics spans geographically dispersed labs.
 Virtual assistants increasingly control aggregation and fuse results from early discovery through development to manufacturing.
 Platforms like Amazon Lambda host a custom skill for interacting with the laboratory